In technical writing, writing the content of a proposal can be overwhelming and time-consuming, even more so if you don’t have a technical background.

-#2 Put together a table of contents
+2. Put together a table of contents

 A well-organized table of contents provides an at-a-glance way of finding information in the proposal.
 In that sense, it is crucial you apply proper formatting in your TOC design structure.

-Do consider the following:
+When preparing your document, consider the following:

-- Levels of headings
+1. Levels of headings

 If your proposed project is longer, consider including more than the top two levels of headings.

-- Indentation, spacing, and capitalization
+2. Indentation, spacing, and capitalization

-- Vertical spacing
+3. Vertical spacing

 For increased readability of your entire proposal, format the first-level sections so they have extra space above and below.

-#3 Technical background, opportunity, or situation
+3. Technical background, opportunity, or situation

-Give background that identifies the problem; discuss what has inspired the need for the project, and provide motivation explaining why such a task would be essential or beneficial.
+Provide background that identifies the problem; discuss what has inspired the need for the project, and provide motivation explaining why such a task would be essential or beneficial.

 While most of the proposal’s named audience may already be familiar with this very well, writing the background section is valuable as it demonstrates your particular view of the situation.
-If this is an unsolicited proposal, a background section is almost a must.

 You will have to convince the audience that this is the right time for your proposal assignment (as the opportunity exists) and that it should be addressed.

-3.2 Justification, benefits, and feasibility of the proposed work
+3.1 Justification, benefits, and feasibility of the proposed work

 This section is often the largest and tends to contain numerous subsections such as:

-#4 Technical approach, resources, and costs required
+4. Technical approach, resources, and costs required

 Most proposals contain a section resembling a progress report detailing the approach to the projects, resources, objectives, and costs required.
-This is true for both internal and external proposals.

 This may require a detailed list of costs of equipment and supplies, your hourly rates, projected hours, and so forth, and then calculate the total cost of the entire proposal.